Elfengour/beamer-rl/README.md

 # lua-rl-beamer
-Patches  for some internal beamer commands for  right to left  presentations using luatex (babel)
+Patches  for some internal beamer commands and templates for  right to left  presentations using luatex (babel)